MJ9601/linkedin-next-clone/README.md

 Recoil
 Mantine UI
 tabler-icons-react
-...
+heroicons
+mongodb
+firebase storage

 ```

+## status:

+Ready for deploy.

 ## Deploy on Vercel

-This app after finishing will be depolyed on vercel server.
+This app after finishing will be deployed on vercel server.
 The link to the Project will be add below: